Leading Quantum Computing Companies by Market Capitalization

 Regulated broker Invest now: Buy Stocks & ETFs in just 15 minutes from $50 Your capital is at risk.
 Free demo account & education

-The following table contains a list of the largest quantum computing companies by market capitalization, primarily traded on NASDAQ/NYSE (including pure-play quantum firms and diversified tech leaders with significant quantum divisions).
-The list includes only publicly traded companies, and the presented data (price, market cap) are regularly updated to reflect the current market situation.
+The following table ranks the largest quantum computing companies by market capitalization, including both pure-play quantum firms and diversified technology companies with major quantum programs.
+All data — price, market cap — updates automatically to reflect current market conditions.

 Top quantum computing stocks